Flex Choice®: Get Credit for What You Know

 Not Sure This Degree Is Right for You?

-We’ve made advancing your health and wellness career even easier by offering classes and credentials that fit into a busy working schedule.
+We’ve made advancing your online Health and Wellness education even easier by offering classes and credentials that fit into a busy working schedule.
 In order to be a health and wellness professional, you require skilled engagement with the individuals and communities you serve.2 That’s why we infuse interactive learning into your flexible online Health and Wellness courses.
 Opportunities like video case studies not only put you in touch with experts in the field—they also give you confidence in your career skills before graduation.

-According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.3 Here are just a few examples of where a Bachelor's degree in Health and Wellness can take you.
+According to the Bureau of Labor Statistics (BLS), earning a degree, regardless of the field of study, can improve income potential.3 Here are just a few examples of where an online Bachelor's degree in Health and Wellness can take you.